How Long Does It Take To Become a Real Estate Agent?

 There are a few common steps to becoming a real estate agent.
 Every state has its own real estate licensing requirements, and the steps of the process vary in order.

-All states require a fingerprint-based background check before you can become a real state agent.
+- Background Check: All states require a fingerprint-based background check before you can become a real estate agent.

 What Factors Affect How Long It Takes to Become a Real Estate Agent?